Counseling Degrees & Licenses in Iowa

 The University of Northern Iowa College of Social and Behavioral Sciences offers a 60-credit master of arts degree in counseling with two areas of emphasis: clinical mental health counseling or school counseling.

-Both emphases feature a sequence of core courses, a practicum, and an internship requirement.
+Both emphases feature core courses, a practicum, and an internship requirement.
 Students may additionally select a thesis or non-thesis option.
-Students who prepare a thesis complete a six-credit research course and ultimately complete a total of 66 credits.
+Students who prepare a thesis complete a six-credit research course and ultimately complete 66 credits.

 The school counseling curriculum is designed following national standards for the school counseling profession.
 Students may enter the program without a teaching certificate or experience, but such individuals must complete two additional credits of coursework to fulfill state department requirements.